BurningTiles/dailycoding/2021-10-25/readme.md

 # ZigZag Conversion

-The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows.
+The string should be written in a zigzag pattern on a given number of rows.
+Then read it line by line.

 ```
 Ex: s="INSTAGRAMISAWESOME", rows=4